juliolmuller/stock-trader/README.md

 - How to publish a Google Sheets document publicly;
 - How to turn Google Sheets into a REST API with a service provided by [Sheets.Best](https://sheet.best/);

-## :hammer: Technologies & Resources
+## :rocket: Technologies & Resources

 **Frontend:**
 - Vue.js 2